gucaselo/python-api/README.md

 # Python API
 ### Using two API, analyzed Weather data and based on that one generated Vacation destinations.

 ## WeatherPy
-### Created a `Python` script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+#### Created a `python` script to visualize the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this we used the [citypy library](https://pypi.python.org/pypi/citipy) and the [OpenWeatherMap API](https://openweathermap.org/api).
 Generated a csv file with the data obtained.

 ***Please add your API if you intend to use this script.***